Is it Safe to Clean with Bleach?

 Poison control experts say they field more calls about bleach exposure than any other chemical.
 The dangers are compounded when combined with some other chemicals.
 However, bleach alone is generally safe at standard household concentrations, even if it causes some worrisome symptoms.
+Alternative antibacterial cleaners are available, though they may be less effective than bleach, and the alternatives also pose problems.
+Here's an expert opinion.

 Amy Hanoian-Fontana is the community education specialist at the Connecticut Poison Control Center, part of the University of Connecticut Health Center.
-She said her office fields many calls about bleach exposure leading to irritation and burning in the eyes, mouth, lungs and skin.
+She said her office receives many calls about bleach exposure leading to irritation and burning in the eyes, mouth, lungs and skin.

 “Most poison center calls involve exposures to household bleach,” she said.
 “The symptoms are mild to moderate, resolve after thorough flushing with water, and leave no long-term effects.”